hai-vr/documentation/docs/products/transfer-assistant/index.md

 - Instead of exporting every asset referenced by prefabs, it only exports assets that exist on the main avatar.
   If a prefab uses an asset that the main avatar does not, it is not included.
 This is the default behavior, but it can be changed.
 - You may choose to ignore assets by type or by component, along with any asset referenced by them.
+Examples:
   - When you ignore materials, it will also ignore textures used by those materials.
   - When you ignore components such as *Modular Avatar Menu Item*, it will also ignore the icon textures referenced by those components.
 - You may choose to ignore assets referenced by objects marked as EditorOnly.